HCODX / PDF Compressor

 About

 PDF compression has two flavors.
 Lossless compression rewrites streams and deduplicates objects — savings of 5–15%.
 Lossy compression re-encodes embedded images at lower quality, which can shrink scans by 50–80%.
-This tool focuses on the lossy path because it has the biggest impact.
+This tool focuses on the lossy path because it has the biggest impact for the common case.

 How it works